Scottish Fold cats are a pretty special breed in many ways.

-They generally weigh somewhere between 6 and 13 lbs when fully grown, with the females being on the lighter end, and the males on the heavier end, of this scale.
+Scottish Folds generally weigh somewhere between 6 and 13 lbs when fully grown, with the females being on the lighter end, and the males on the heavier end, of this scale.

 The ears may be folded (and the 'degree' of fold can vary from a looser 'single' fold to a tight 'triple' fold), or straight.

 The tail should be long and flexible, and a tapered (rather than rounded) tip is preferred.

 They come in a wide variety of colors (can vary slightly depending on the coat length) including......

 The color of the eyes and nose/paw leather also varies and should correspond to the dominant color of the coat.

 This cat breed is the 'whole package' and has the personality to match it's adorably 'cuddly' exterior!

 One other funny little 'quirk' that is unique to Scottish Fold Cats, is their strange ability to sit upright, on their butt with their back legs straight out, sort of like an otter, or even a furry little Buddah.
-It's just too funny!

 This condition is called congenital osteodystrophy and is most often seen when two cats with the 'folded' ears are bred together.

 That's why responsible breeders only breed Folded to Straight pairs, or 'outcross' to American Shorthair and the British Shorthair (the only allowable outcross).

-But if you have a Scottish Fold cat with this type of ear it's a good idea to take a look inside now and then to make sure there's nothing 'brewing'.
+It is possible that Scottish Fold cats with tightly folded ears may have more problems with ear mites or ear infections so it's a good idea to take a look inside their ears now and then to make sure there's nothing 'brewing'.

-Careful breeding practices have given this adorable cat a 'new lease on life' and overall, Scottish Folds are now a healthy and vigorous breed.
+Overall careful breeding practices have given this adorable cat a new lease on life and Scottish Folds are now a generally healthy and vigorous breed.